 Description of Procedure

-A small incision will be made in the abdomen.
+Small incisions will be made in the abdomen.
 A small plastic tube will be placed through the incision and into a major blood vessel of the liver.
-An ultrasound will be used to locate the right position.
-Islets cells will be injected through the tube.
-The cells travel through the vein and attach to the liver.
-When successful, they will begin making insulin.
+An ultrasound will be used to guide the tube to the right location.
+The donated islet cells will be injected through the tube.
+The cells will travel through the vein and attach to the liver.

 Immediately After Procedure